 In women under treatment for PCOS, irregular period, and ovarian cysts who take contraceptive pills in the long term, the COVID-19 vaccine may cause minute blood clots in the bloodstream (no proven major studies conducted yet).
 Hence even to avoid the rarest complication, some doctors recommend stopping oral contraceptive pills for a month before vaccination.
 The percentage of blood clot forming tendency of contraceptive pills and COVID-19 infection is so much more than the COVID-19 vaccine.

 Pregnant women are contraindicated from getting the vaccine in India.
 When the Ministry of Health gives the nod, we will start giving vaccines to pregnant women also.
 Pregnant doctors and other pregnant women are getting vaccinated out of their interest.

 People with active genital infection, fever, or those previously allergic to some vaccine are advised to get a doctor consultation and get vaccinated.

 The more we get vaccinated, the more controlled the third wave will be.
 The future and safety of our lives are in our hands.
 Avoid believing fake news and myths and choose to get vaccinated to keep yourself and your loved ones safe.

 Last reviewed at:

-Article Overview: Weight reduction plays a major role in managing the complications of polycystic ovarian syndrome (PCOS).
+Article Overview: This article explains how weight reduction plays a significant role in managing the complications of the polycystic ovarian syndrome (PCOS).
 Read Article

 Query: Hi doctor, I am a 28 year old unmarried woman.
 Last month my period was irregular.
 I got my periods on the 30th of last month and it was already 20 days later from the actual due.
 Initially, I had spotting for five days, then I bled for seven days and again, had spotting for three days.
 Now, I am bl...
 Read Full »